Wells Fargo & Company Increases MSC Industrial Direct (NYSE:MSM) Price Target to $90.00

-MSC Industrial Direct (NYSE:MSM) had its price objective raised by analysts at Wells Fargo & Company from $80.00 to $90.00 in a report released on Thursday, The Fly reports.
-The firm currently has an “equal weight” rating on the industrial products company’s stock.
-Wells Fargo & Company‘s target price points to a potential upside of 8.02% from the company’s current price.
+MSC Industrial Direct (NYSE:MSM) had its target price upped by research analysts at Wells Fargo & Company from $80.00 to $90.00 in a report issued on Thursday, The Fly reports.
+The firm presently has an “equal weight” rating on the industrial products company’s stock.
+Wells Fargo & Company‘s price objective would suggest a potential upside of 8.02% from the company’s current price.

 MSM has been the subject of several other research reports.
-BidaskClub lowered MSC Industrial Direct from a “buy” rating to a “hold” rating in a report on Thursday.
-Deutsche Bank Aktiengesellschaft boosted their target price on MSC Industrial Direct from $75.00 to $92.00 and gave the stock a “hold” rating in a research report on Wednesday, December 16th.
-Raymond James upgraded MSC Industrial Direct from an “underperform” rating to a “market perform” rating in a research report on Wednesday, October 28th.
+KeyCorp upped their target price on shares of MSC Industrial Direct from $82.00 to $96.00 and gave the stock an “overweight” rating in a research report on Monday, November 23rd.
+Raymond James upgraded shares of MSC Industrial Direct from an “underperform” rating to a “market perform” rating in a research report on Wednesday, October 28th.
 They noted that the move was a valuation call.
-KeyCorp boosted their target price on MSC Industrial Direct from $82.00 to $96.00 and gave the stock an “overweight” rating in a research report on Monday, November 23rd.
-Finally, ValuEngine downgraded MSC Industrial Direct from a “hold” rating to a “sell” rating in a research report on Tuesday, December 1st.
-One research analyst has rated the stock with a sell rating, seven have issued a hold rating and three have issued a buy rating to the company.
-The stock has a consensus rating of “Hold” and an average target price of $81.88.
+Zacks Investment Research upgraded shares of MSC Industrial Direct from a “hold” rating to a “buy” rating and set a $91.00 target price for the company in a research report on Wednesday.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of MSC Industrial Direct from $75.00 to $92.00 and gave the stock a “hold” rating in a research report on Wednesday, December 16th.
+Finally, Stephens began coverage on shares of MSC Industrial Direct in a research report on Thursday, October 15th.
+They issued an “equal weight” rating and a $70.00 target price for the company.
+One research analyst has rated the stock with a sell rating, seven have given a hold rating and three have given a buy rating to the company.
+The stock presently has an average rating of “Hold” and an average price target of $81.88.

-Hedge funds have recently made changes to their positions in the business.
-O Shaughnessy Asset Management LLC lifted its position in MSC Industrial Direct by 63.2% in the third quarter.
+Several institutional investors have recently bought and sold shares of the company.
+O Shaughnessy Asset Management LLC lifted its stake in MSC Industrial Direct by 63.2% during the third quarter.
 O Shaughnessy Asset Management LLC now owns 483 shares of the industrial products company’s stock valued at $31,000 after purchasing an additional 187 shares during the last quarter.
-Van ECK Associates Corp grew its stake in shares of MSC Industrial Direct by 29.9% in the third quarter.
-Van ECK Associates Corp now owns 817 shares of the industrial products company’s stock worth $52,000 after acquiring an additional 188 shares during the last quarter.
-CI Investments Inc. purchased a new stake in shares of MSC Industrial Direct during the third quarter valued at $86,000.
-Captrust Financial Advisors boosted its position in shares of MSC Industrial Direct by 31.7% during the third quarter.
-Captrust Financial Advisors now owns 2,300 shares of the industrial products company’s stock valued at $143,000 after buying an additional 553 shares during the last quarter.
-Finally, Schonfeld Strategic Advisors LLC purchased a new stake in shares of MSC Industrial Direct during the second quarter valued at $215,000.
-Hedge funds and other institutional investors own 67.70% of the company’s stock.
+Van ECK Associates Corp lifted its stake in MSC Industrial Direct by 29.9% during the third quarter.
+Van ECK Associates Corp now owns 817 shares of the industrial products company’s stock valued at $52,000 after purchasing an additional 188 shares during the last quarter.
+CI Investments Inc. acquired a new stake in MSC Industrial Direct during the third quarter valued at approximately $86,000.
+Captrust Financial Advisors lifted its stake in MSC Industrial Direct by 31.7% during the third quarter.
+Captrust Financial Advisors now owns 2,300 shares of the industrial products company’s stock valued at $143,000 after purchasing an additional 553 shares during the last quarter.
+Finally, Verdence Capital Advisors LLC acquired a new stake in MSC Industrial Direct during the third quarter valued at approximately $213,000.
+Institutional investors and hedge funds own 67.70% of the company’s stock.

 MSC Industrial Direct Company Profile